As some of you know I am the proud mother of two 7-year-old twin boys, so I could be considered an expert on gift ideas for boys.

 Although they are not allowed to watch professional wrestling Santa brought them a wrestling ring and some figures.
 They use it far more often than I thought they would and some of their other toys make “special appearances” in the ring (think “Woody vs. Buzz Lightyear”).
 Easy set up.

-Well, that is it for now.
+Well, that is it for gift ideas for boys.
 Please let me know if you have any questions.
 Good luck with all of your shopping and stay tuned for a separate blog about Star Wars Legos, a/k/a the bane of my existence!

 Merry Christmas & Happy Holidays!